swisscatplus/lab_doc.github.io/docs/Synthesis/Information For Chemists/index.md

 ## Chemical Library

-- Collection of common reagents.
+- Collection of common reagents and solvents.
 - Expanding library of catalysts & ligands.
-- 40+ commercial **chiral phosphoric acids and phosphoramides** available for screening.
+For example, **40+ commercial chiral phosphoric acids and phosphoramides** are currently available.

 ---

 ## Automation Limitations in Synthesis

 ### Volatile solvents & reagents
-- Limitation: open wells during dispensing → evaporation.
+- Limitation: open wells during dispensing leads to evaporation.
-- Compromise: add volatile liquids just before sealing; use substitutes; prefer volumetric transfer.
+- Compromise: add volatile liquids just before sealing; use less volatile substitutes; prefer volumetric transfer (from sealed vials) over gravimetric transfer (from open vials).

 ### Reaction workup
-- Limitation: biphasic extractions not possible.
+- Limitation: biphasic extractions are not possible.
-- Compromise: use miscible solvents; filtration only.
+- Compromise: use miscible solvents; use filtration only for workup.

 ### Large-scale evaporation
-- Limitation: > 2 mL not feasible in high-throughput.
+- Limitation: evaporation of > 2 mL of solvent is not feasible in high-throughput (unless very volatile).
 - Compromise: decrease scale & increase concentration.

 ### Large-scale purification
-- Limitation: purification not feasible at scale.
+- Limitation: large-scale purification by chromatography or recrystallisation not feasible in high-throughput context.
-- Compromise: silica plug + HPLC/GC analysis; preparative HPLC for isolation if required.
+- Compromise: silica plug + HPLC/GC analysis for yield determination; preparative HPLC for isolation also possible for small quantities.

 ---

 ## Automated Analysis

-Preferred: **HPLC, GC, SFC**.
+Preferred quantification methods for high-throughput: **HPLC, GC, SFC**.
-- Quantitative NMR discouraged (requires complex prep).
+- Quantitative NMR discouraged, due to extra complexity in automation steps (e.g. evaporation, addition of deuterated solvent, homogenisation, transfer to NMR sample tube).
-- Chromatographic purification for weighing discouraged.
+- Yield determination by weight after batch purification discouraged for similar reasons.

 ### Detection methods
-- **DAD (HPLC/SFC):** requires chromophore; analogues comparable.
-- **ELSD (HPLC/SFC):** requires sufficient MW; analogues comparable.
-- **FID (GC):** analogues comparable by MW.
+- **DAD (HPLC/SFC):** Requires **chromophore** for good signal response.
+Analagous compounds with same chromophore give approximately the same signal intensity.
+- **ELSD (HPLC/SFC):** Requires **high enough MW** for good signal response.
+Analagous compounds with similar MW give approximately the same signal intensity.
+- **FID (GC):** Generally very flexible but limited by **volatility** of compound for GC elution.
+Analogous compounds with the same MW give approximately the same signal intensity.

 ### Internal Standards
-- Improves accuracy; calibration before screening.
+- Use of internal standard improves accuracy in quantification.
+- Calibration with internal standard must be done at least once prior to reaction screening.
-- Add internal standard immediately after reaction.
+- The automation workflow would be modified by adding internal standard immediately after the reaction and before filtration.
-- Preferred over external standards (avoids evaporation errors).
+- Preferred over external standards (avoids evaporation-related errors).

-A good internal standard:
+Properties of a good internal standard:
 - Similar chemical properties to product.
-- Inert to conditions and analysis.
+- Inert to reaction conditions and analysis.
-- High purity, easy to source.
+- High purity and easy to source.
-- Easy to quantify.
+- Easy to measure.

 ### Large product scope
-- Full calibration impractical.
-- Approximate quantification using **analogous calibration compound** acceptable.
+- If many different substrates are being screened in a reaction study, then calibration of each possible product is impractical, especially if they are unreported.
+- Instead, approximate quantification of the products using calibration on a single representative product will be done.
+This approach is acceptable if variation in the products does not significantly influence signal response.

 ---

 ## Translating Human Procedures to Automation

-**Example reaction (homogeneous catalysis):**
+**Example reaction procedure (homogeneous catalysis):**
-Substrate A (powder), Substrate B (oil), Catalyst (5 mol%), Additive (10 mol%, insoluble powder) in dry solvent, stirred at 60 °C under N₂ for 16 h.
-Workup by evaporation + column chromatography.
+"A suspension of substrate A (1 eq, soluble powder), substrate B (1 eq, oil), catalyst (5 mol%, soluble powder) and additive (10 mol%, insoluble powder) in degassed dry solvent (1 M) was heated to 60 °C with stirring for 16 h under a N₂ atmosphere.
+The reaction mixture was then concentrated in vacuo and subjected to column chromatography to yield the product as a colourless solid (X% yield, Y% ee)."

-**Automated workflow equivalent:**
+**Automated workflow equivalent (e.g. solvent screening):**

-1. Prepare stock solutions of A, B, Catalyst in DCM.
+1. Prepare separate stock solutions of A, B and catalyst in DCM.
-2. Dispense solutions volumetrically into vials; evaporate DCM.
+2. Dispense solutions volumetrically into reaction vials; evaporate DCM from open vials.
-3. Add insoluble additive gravimetrically.
+3. Add insoluble additive (powder) gravimetrically.
-4. Dispense solvents into vials.
+4. Dispense unique solvents into vials.
-5. Seal plate → shake with heating.
+5. Seal plate and shake with heating.
 6. Cool & open plate.
-7. Add internal standard (solution) → shake to homogenise.
+7. Add internal standard (solution) into vials; shake to homogenise.
-8. Filter with silica plug; wash 3×.
+8. Filter precipitates with silica plug; wash 3× with HPLC solvent.
-9. Collect filtrate, dilute to calibration range.
+9. Collect filtrate and dilute to calibration range.
 10. Analyse by HPLC for yield.
-11. Collect fractions; use SFC for ee determination.
+11. Collect fractions corresponding to product peak; use SFC for ee determination.

 ---

 ## Disclaimer

-- Yields differ between manual and automated procedures.
-- SwissCAT+ minimises random errors, but systematic deviations remain.
-- **Relative results (e.g., yield trends across experiments) are reliable.**
-- **Absolute yield values** may differ from conventional manual experiments.
+- Yield is, more often than not, a defining factor of success in a chemical transformation.
+It is very important to acknowledge that there are differences in the way a reaction is set up and analysed on an automation platform compared to a human.
+- SwissCAT+ aims to minimise both **systematic** and **random** errors without sacrificing throughput.
+However, in the context of reaction screening, the minimisation of **random** errors is most important.
+- We claim that the differences between the human procedure and the automation procedure has largely a **systematic effect** on quantitative results rather than a **random effect**.
+- For a series of multiple reaction trials, the **relative differences** between quantitative results (such as yield) is the most reliable interpretation, as opposed to the **absolute values** of the results.

+---

 ### Consultation
 If you would like to discuss further about how to set up your experiments on the SwissCAT+ automation platform, do not hesitate to contact [our team](https://www.epfl.ch/research/facilities/swisscat/team/) for a consultation.